sisrfeng/coc-wiki/Multiple-cursors-support.md

 * `<Plug>(coc-cursors-range)` add current visual selected range to cursors.
 * `<Plug>(coc-cursors-operator)` use operator for add range to cursors.

+You can cancel the range under cursor by trigger one of those key-mappings.

 Example usage:

 ``` viml